coral-lab-asu/coral-lab-asu.github.io/publications_new.md

         <p class="pub-abstract">
             To completely understand a document, the use of textual information is not enough.
-Understanding visual cues, such as layouts and charts, is also required.
+Under standing visual cues, such as layouts and charts, is also required.
 While the current state-of the-art approaches for document understanding
  (both OCR-based and OCR-free) work well, we have not found any other works conducting a thorough analysis of their capabilities and limitations.
 Therefore, in this work, we address the limitation of current VisualQA models when applied to charts and plots.
 To investigate shortcomings of the state-of-the-art models, we conduct a comprehensive behavioral analysis, using ChartQA as a case study.
  Our findings ...
         </p>

         <div class="pub-links">